What would you like to know more about?

 With the Split Household tool, you can manage records affected by life changes.
 For example, an adult child moves out of their parents' home, two congregants get married, or a family experiences divorce.

-• The tool is available on the Contacts or Households pages.
+• The tool is available on the Contacts or Households or Families pages.
 You can launch the tool on its own or from an open record.

-• Once a member is moved, MinistryPlatform creates an Other Household record with a Household Type of "Former Household" so you can track that previous connection.
+• Once you move a member, MinistryPlatform creates an other household record with a household type of "Former Household" so you can track that previous connection.

-• A Departing Reason is required, and additional fields may display based on this selection.
+• You must include a departing reason, and additional fields may display based on this selection.

-• Marriage: This option allows you to specify the Departing Member's new Spouse from the new Household.
-(Marital Status updates for both individuals.
-A new Contact Relationship record is created to indicate the marriage with the current date and time.)
+• Marriage: With this option you can specify the departing member's new spouse from the new household.
+If selected, the tool updates the marital status for both members and creates a new contact relationship record to indicate the marriage with the current date and time.

-• Divorce or Separation: These options allow you to specify the Spouse from the current Household from whom they are divorcing or separating.
-(Marital Status updates for both individuals.
-The existing Contact Relationship record end-dates with the current date and time.
-A new Contact Relationship record is created to indicate the divorce or separation with the current date and time.)
-There is also an option to Create Records for Children.
-(If you select this, Other Household records with a Household Type of Non-Custodial Parent is created for each Minor Child, linking them to the Household that is not their Primary Household following the split.)
+• Divorce or Separation: With these options you can specify the spouse from the current household from whom they are divorcing or separating.
+If selected, the tool updates the marital status updates for both people.
+The existing contact relationship record end-dates with the current date and time.
+The tool creates a new contact relationship record to indicate the divorce or separation with the current date and time.
+There is also an option to create records for children.
+If selected, the tool creates other household records with a household type of non-custodial parent for each minor child, linking them to the household that is not their primary household following the split.

 • Other: Continue without creating or updating any associated records.
 An example of "Other" may be an adult child moving into their own residence.